 With December festivities fast approaching, event season is well and truly in full swing.
 For folks with disabilities, however, this time of year can be extra tricky.
 On top of the hum and hurry of the end of the year, finding holiday fun that is accessible and accommodating can add an extra layer of stress.

 If you’re planning an event, it’s important to consider what more you can do to make sure that no one misses out on the merriment.
-We're always eager to find ways to help spread our advocacy for accessibility so we’ve put together a handy how-to guide with 9 ways to help make your event an (accessible) success!
+At LifeFul, we're passionate advocates for accessibility, so we’ve put together a handy how-to guide with 9 ways to help make your event an (accessible) success!

 1. Path Accessibility